 Visit our campus and get to know us better!
-Tour with Tonya Bronson, Director of Admissions, to better understand all United Faith has to offer, see students in action, and speak with our faculty and staff.
-Campus tours offered every Tuesday at 9:30 am.
+Tour with Mireidy Carthen, Director of Admissions or Christine LaFrancois Preschool Director, to better understand all United Faith has to offer, see students in action, and speak with our faculty and staff.
+Campus tours offered by appointment.
 Plan a minimum of 45 minutes on campus.

 Step 2 | Apply Online

 Accepting applications for the current school year (PreK-12th grade) Required forms will be provided at the time of application.
 Applicants are required to provide the following records and forms:

 All applicants 3rd-12th grade are required to take the Woodcock Johnson Test of Cognitive Ability.
 Our testing partner, ABC Education, in Matthews, NC, will reach out to you directly to schedule at your convenience.
 For our younger applicants (K-2nd grade), an in-house assessment will be scheduled for your child instead of the entrance exam.